Showing posts with label PD - shooters - Horizontal. Show all posts

 Yomo

-Yomo is an oldskool-styled shoot 'em up by Aaron Fothergill for Mandarin Software.
-It was runner-up in The 1989 Games Writer Of The Year Award competition which is pretty cool.
-I've had this on my bucket list for a while because I always admired its 8-bit feel which reminded me of games I played as a youngster back in the early 80s.
+Yomo is an old-skool-styled shoot ’em up by Aaron Fothergill for Mandarin Software.
+It even managed to place runner-up in the 1989 Games Writer of the Year competition, which is no small feat.
+I’ve had this one on my bucket list for years, largely because of its 8-bit vibe, which reminded me of games I played as a youngster back in the early '80s.
+Is anyone else a 50-something and reminded of Harrier Attack?

 Random ATARI ST articles from the archives